MathewHDYT/OneShare/_docs/notes/haskell/first_steps.md

 ### Starting GHCi

-The interpreter can be started simply from the terminal command promt `$` by simply typing `ghci`
+The interpreter can be started simply from the terminal command prompt `$` by simply typing `ghci`

 ```haskell
 $ ghci